Incorporation (linguistics): Noun incorporation

-An influential definition of noun incorporation (NI) by Sapir (1911) and Mithun (1984) has stated that NI is “a construction in which a noun and a verb stem combine to yield a complex verb.”
-Due to the wide variation in how noun incorporation presents itself in different languages, however, it is difficult to create an agreed upon and all-encompassing definition.
-As a result, most syntacticians have focused on generating definitions that apply to the languages they have studied, regardless of whether or not they are cross-linguistically attested.

 Noun incorporation can interact with the transitivity of the verb it applies to in two different ways.
 In some languages, the incorporated noun deletes one of the arguments of the verb, and this is shown explicitly: if the verb is transitive, the derived verb word with an incorporated noun (which functions as the direct object) becomes formally intransitive and is marked as such.
 In other languages this change does not take place, or at least it is not shown by explicit morphology.
 A recent study found out that across languages, morphosyntactically highly transitive verbs and patientive intransitive verbs are most likely to perform noun incorporation.

 Incorporation looks at whether verb arguments, its nominal complements, exist on the same syntactic level or not.
 Incorporation is characterized as a stem combination meaning it combines independent lexical items into a modal or auxiliary verb to ultimately form a complex verb.
-The stem of the verb will be the determiner of the new category in which the incorporation belongs to and the noun which was incorporated drops its own categorical features and grammatical markings, if employed.
+The stem of the verb will be the determiner of the new category in which the incorporation belongs and the noun which was incorporated drops its own categorical features and grammatical markings, if employed.
 This is done by the movement of the incorporated noun to its new position in syntax.
 When participating in noun incorporation, it allows for the speaker to represent an alternative expression to further explain and shift focus to the information being presented (Mithun 1984).

 Although incorporation exists in many languages, incorporation is optional and non-obligatory.
 Incorporation is restricted to certain noun categories; namely on the degree to which they are animate or alive or suppletive forms.

 If a language participates in productive compounding it does not allow for incorporation.
 An example of a compounding language is German.
 Respectively, if a language participates in incorporation it does not allow for productive compounding.

 The most common type of NI is where the incorporated noun acts as the notional subject of the clause.
 This can be observed in Onondaga, Southern Tiwa and Koryak.

-Types of noun incorporation
+Types

-In 1985, Mithun introduced a four type system to define the functionality and progression of noun incorporation in a language.
+In 1985, Mithun introduced a four-type system to define the functionality and progression of noun incorporation in a language.
 This system is important as many discuss this, and it is widely applied to explain the differences in NI in languages.
 The four types are: